 Before going to Honduras, I had been praying Matthew 9:38 with many others that follow what is happening with 61 Isaiah.
 We all have been challenged to set our phone alarms to go off at 9:38 am.
 Shannon had expressed a need to pray for God to send workers into the harvest.
 It has been exciting to hear multiple phone alarms chiming to signal faithful praying people to call upon the Lord of the Harvest.
-Arriving in Honduras I witnessed those prayers being answered.
+When I arrived to Honduras, I witnessed those prayers being answered.
 Many students from the school where Shannon and Kristi teach are working with the teams in the villages as translators.
 Pastors are responding to the call to lead their Churches in their villages.
 Shannon and Kristi Hopkins along with Frank, Melyssa, and Dr. Melissa are working daily to respond to those who are answering God’s call to the “Harvest.”
 I have also witnessed churches partnering with 61 Isaiah and local villages.
 Prayers are definitely being answered.

 One thing really stood out to me during my visit.
-Shannon, Frank and I had just finished a visit with pastor Trini.
+Shannon, Frank, and myself had just finished a visit with pastor Trini.
 This visit consisted of looking at Trini’s new cow and his coffee operation.
 Shannon also led Trini in a study of Revelations.
 After leaving Trini’s home we went to a cliff above Trini’s home in the village of San Pedrito.
 The view was incredible!
 Frank and Shannon called the view “the Harvest.”
 From that point, a majority of the villages that 61 Isaiah is praying to reach is in view.
 I asked Shannon and Frank if I could get a professional photo of “the Harvest” to hang up in my home.
 The two replied that the only way to capture this image in its entirety is in person.

 Shannon has challenged me for some time to come and share Honduras with him.
 I am thankful for the opportunity to see “the Harvest” in its entirety.
-Some places were up close and personal, and others were very distance.
+Some places were up close and personal, and others were very distant.
 I challenge anyone who has been touched by this ministry to go and “walk” with the team in Honduras.
 You will see “the Harvest” and witness the change taking place in the Lenca community.”

 We met at the front entrance to a home with limited space.
 We began to sing coritos ( choruses) and before we knew it there were about 40 people gathered around outside.
-As I brought the message to the group there was a man that was lying down on the ground very drunk and making disruptive noises as I preached.
+As I brought the message to the group, there was a man that was lying down on the ground very drunk and was making disruptive noises as I preached.
 I ended my sermon and offered an invitation and no one responded.
-Just before I dismissed the group, this drunk man came into the small area of the porch and told me he wanted to ask another man who was present there to forgive him for some wrongdoing.
+Just before I dismissed the group, this drunk man came into the small area of the porch and told me that he wanted to ask another man who was with us to forgive him for some wrongdoing.
 The other gentleman responded by saying that he too wanted to be forgiven.
 Pastor Jose Maria brought the two together and they prayed together and then embraced each other.
 The drunkard accepted Christ as his savior and we continued the invitation.
 Several more accepted Christ that night because they saw a miraculous change take place.